 Home Stories Whos who Maps Costumes Recipes References Contacts Spacer

-Legolas smiled at the sudden sound of running feet, the footfalls changing subtly as they flew along the tiled corridor, over a rug, and into a room with a wooden floor—the studio, no doubt.
+Legolas smiled at the sudden sound of running feet—the lad’s footfalls changing subtly as they flew along the tiled corridor, over a rug, and into a room with a wooden floor—the studio, no doubt.
 There was a rustle of fabric, then some urgent whispering.
-And, if Legolas allowed himself to listen, he could just hear what was being said…

 To occupy himself, he looked around the room.
-This is where Master Halmir deals with his customers, he thought, the great and good of Minas Tirith.
-The painter was clearly a successful man.
 The walls were hung with tapestries, the furniture upholstered in velvet, the floor covered with a rug from Near Harad.
+Master Halmir was clearly a successful man.
+And this is where he deals with his customers, thought Legolas, the great and the good of Minas Tirith.

-The room was arranged for a viewing—its furniture clustered around a decorative easel bearing a small, rectangular object hidden under a velvet cover—evidently the Master's most recent painting.
+The room had been arranged for a viewing, its furniture clustered around a decorative easel bearing a small, rectangular object hidden under a velvet cover—evidently the Master's most recent painting.

 Legolas reached for the corner of the cloth—